 Daniela joined the Respiratory Infection Group at LSTM in December 2009 as a Postdoctoral Research Scientist and help developing the only Experimental Human Pneumococcal Carriage model in the world.
 Her work has been focusing on mucosal (nasal and lung) and systemic responses to pneumococcal carriage and development of novel respiratory vaccines.
-Daniela was appointed Lecturer and promoted to Senior Lecturer within the Department of Clinical Sciences in 2015.
+Daniela was appointed Lecturer and promoted to both Professor and head of Department of Clinical Sciences in 2018.

 Our group leads the Experimental Human Pneumococcal Carriage consortium.
 We have established a method of inducing pneumococcal carriage in human volunteers.
 We use this model to research host immune responses to pneumococcal carriage to inform vaccine development.

 1. Healthy Responses and Host Susceptibility to Pneumococcus

 We want to understand why carriage is beneficial for the majority of people but it can develop to subsequent disease in those that are susceptible to pneumococcal disease.
 For this we have been focusing our research on: